 In this article, we will describe how to connect FedEx parcel services (including Home Delivery, Ground, Express, Hold at Location, SameDay City and Air Freight services) or FedEx SmartPost to your ShipperHQ account.
 When setting up your FedEx carrier in ShipperHQ, you may want to utilize your negotiated rates with FedEx or use FedEx’s standard list rates to rate packages/orders at checkout.
-If you want to use your negotiated rates, you’ll need certain credentials that will allow ShipperHQ to connect to the FedEx servers and obtain a rate quote.
+If you want to use your negotiated rates, you’ll need certain credentials that will allow ShipperHQ to connect to the FedEx Web Services and obtain a rate quote.
 This article covers gathering the info you need, setting up FedEx in your ShipperHQ account, and info on how to best manage your connection between ShipperHQ and FedEx.

 On This Page

-When connecting your FedEx Account to ShipperHQ, you’ll need certain credentials that will allow ShipperHQ to connect to the FedEx servers and obtain a rate quote.
+When connecting a FedEx Account with your negotiated rates to ShipperHQ, you’ll need certain credentials that will allow ShipperHQ to connect to the FedEx servers and obtain a rate quote.
 Follow the steps below to obtain your:

 - FedEx Account Number